June 25 - July 1, 2017

 Contact Info: 888-508-7822 • email@example.com

-From the highly successful Ferrum College Summer Enrichment Camp’s (FCSEC) Ferrum Challenge Class, Ferrum College Adventure Camp (Ferrum Adventure), offers students a unique opportunity to learn more about themselves.
+From the highly successful Ferrum College Summer Enrichment Camp’s Ferrum Challenge Class, Ferrum College Adventure Camp offers students, a unique opportunity to learn more about themselves, others and the outdoors.

-Through dynamic experiences in the natural world, this program is designed to strengthen self-confidence, leadership, teamwork and wilderness skills.
+Through dynamic experiences in the natural world, this program is designed to strengthen self-confidence, leadership, teamwork, wilderness skills and stewardship.

 Eligibility: Students applying to Ferrum Adventure Camp should meet the following criteria:

 Camp Management: Ferrum Adventure Camp is co-directed by Chip Phillips, Director of Summer Programs at Ferrum College, and Aaron Conover, Director of Ferrum Outdoors at Ferrum College.
 Aaron has a degree in Outdoor Recreation from Ferrum and a Masters in Recreation, Sport and Tourism from the University of Illinois plus an extensive background in wilderness leadership.
 He has held positions of an Assistant Camp Director in Oregon, Program Director and Adventure Guide in Colorado, Recreation Manager for Franklin County Parks and Recreation and Outdoor Programmer for the City of Roanoke Park and Recreation.
 If you have any questions about Ferrum Adventure Camp, please call Chip during the day at (888) 508-7822, or by e-mail to firstname.lastname@example.org.